Shippable/docs/sources/deploy/amazon-ecs.md

     pointer:
       region: us-west-2
 ```
+For more details on the `cliConfig` resource, [see here]('../reference/resource-cliconfig').
 Now you'll need a particular job that can utilize that resource

 ```
 jobs: